mramshaw/Alexa-Stuff/README.md

 #### Logging

-Each invocation (a request or reponse) will generate 2 log events (a START event and an END event) so the urge to log every interesting user interaction is probably to be avoided.
+Each invocation (a request or reponse) will generate 3 log events (a START event, an END event, and a REPORT event [basically the billing details]) so the urge to log each and every interesting user interaction is probably to be avoided.
 Even so, for debugging reasons it is important to log every __significant__ event (user responses, unhandled events, enough life cycle events for context).
 There is a rich market for logging analysis, which should be a warning to be careful about what gets logged - for privacy reasons, if not just to reduce the log clutter.

 #### Alexa versus Google’s Assistant